 What Is Primary Care?

-With the COVID-19 pandemic, people all around the world are paying closer attention to their health.
+People all over the country are paying closer attention to their health now, more than ever.
 If you are like most people reading this article, you want to take control of your healthcare and heard from friends, family, or searching on the internet, that you need a Primary Care Physician.

 The word “primary care” seems so general and vague, you may be asking yourself “what are primary care services”?

 Primary Care Doctors are highly skilled physicians that act as the first point of contact as well as provide continued care for individuals entering the medical care system with any undiagnosed symptom or health concern.
 They are often partnered with other health care professionals and act together as an integrated health care team that can diagnose and treating a wide variety of medical conditions.

 That sounds wonderful!